-Students are required to earn a "C" average in the current language class before moving on to the next level.
+Students are recommended to earn a B- average or higher in the current language class before moving on to the next level.
+Students with a C average and below may require teacher approval to continue.

-Exceptions may be made by teacher approval.

-Students who have maintained a 3.0 GPA and are enrolled in the 4th year of French or Spanish are eligible to apply for French and Spanish Honor Society.
+Students who have maintained an A- average and are enrolled in the 4th year of French are eligible to apply for French Honor Society.